alphillips/canberrajs-web-component-talk/README.md

 ## Shadow DOM
 Encapulates things in your element

-"Shadow DOM is an adjunct tree of DOM nodes.
+*"Shadow DOM is an adjunct tree of DOM nodes.
 These shadow DOM subtrees can be associated with an element, but do not appear as child nodes of the element.
-Instead the subtrees form their own scope. " Spec
+Instead the subtrees form their own scope."*
+Shadow DOM Spec

 Browser builders are already using it. e.g. HTML5 date input